apigee-127/swagger-tools/README.md

 ## Features

+* Simple CLI
+    * Validate Swagger document(s)
-* Simple CLI for validating Swagger documents
+    * Convert Swagger 1.2 documents to Swagger 2.0
 * Schema validation: For the file(s) supported by the Swagger specification, ensure they pass structural validation based on the [JSON Schema][json-schema] associated with that version of the specification _(Browser and Node)_
 * Semantic validation: Validates Swagger files above and beyond the structure of the file _(Browser and Node)_